dakusui/jcunit/src/site/markdown/features/FSM.md

 2. a start state (also called initial state) S0 which is an element of S
 3. a finite set called the input alphabet Sigma
 4. a finite set called the output alphabet Lambda
-5. a transition function T : S x Sbigma -> S mapping pairs of a state and an input symbol to the corresponding next state.
+5. a transition function T : S x Sigma -> S mapping pairs of a state and an input symbol to the corresponding next state.
 6. an output function G : S x Sigma -> Lambda mapping pairs of a state and an input symbol to the corresponding output symbol.

+### JCUnit's object model
+#### FSM and related objects
 To model a Mealy machine in JCUnit, you can implement an interface 'FSM.java' below.

 ```java